 - (a) A market load can result from the operation of an Unmetered Device.
-The only market loads in the NEM where Unmetered Devices are being used are: - (i) street lights; and - (ii) traffic lights in NSW and SA. - (b) Non-contestable unmetered loads result from the operation of Unmetered Devices that are not included in (a). - (c) There are two types of Unmetered Devices: Controlled Unmetered Devices and Uncontrolled Unmetered Devices. - (d) For each market load there may be one or more Unmetered Devices that are listed in the Load Table. - (e) For each non-contestable unmetered load there may be one or more Unmetered Devices that are listed in the Inventory Table as Agreed Loads.
+The only market loads in the NEM where Unmetered Devices are being used are: - (i) street lights; and - (ii) traffic lights in NSW and SA. - (b) Non-contestable unmetered loads result from the operation of Unmetered Devices that are not included in (a). - (c) There are two types of Unmetered Devices: Controlled Unmetered Devices and Uncontrolled Unmetered Devices. - (d) For each market load there may be one or more Unmetered Device types that are listed in the Load Table. - (d)(e) For each non-contestable unmetered load there may be one or more Unmetered Device types that are listed as Agreed Loads.